$C$-triviality of manifolds of low dimensions: Calculations for low dimensional manifolds

-Next, we prove that if $X$ has homology groups as given then it must be $C$-trivial.
+as required.
+We now prove the converse.
 Though the above conditions seem much more lax than the previous theorems, it turns out that these are sufficient.
 To see this, let $X$ be a manifold with the homology as given above.
 It is clear that $H^2(X;\Z) = H^4(X,\Z) = 0$ and hence for any complex vector bundle $\xi$ of rank less than or equal to two, $c(\xi) = 1$.